Dr. Scott T. Young, Dean

 - Economics Minor - See Economics Department for details.

 - International Business Minor - See Management Department for details.

-In order to remain in good standing in CBE for all programs excluding Economics, pre-majors and full majors must maintain a minimum Westerm cumulative GPA of 2.50.
+To remain in good standing in CBE for all programs excluding Economics, pre-majors and full majors must maintain a minimum Western cumulative GPA of 2.50.